What You Need to Know

 You will access the Orientation Prep Course, supported by the University's Canvas course management system, on your New Student Checklist.
 Canvas is the system faculty use in all coursework, so this as an opportunity to get comfortable using Canvas.
 It may take up to two hours to complete the Orientation Prep Course, and you will need to make sure you have enough time to complete the course prior to your Orientation.

 Enroll and log on to the Canvas site using your U of M Internet ID and password.

 June & July Orientation Sessions

-For students attending Orientation in June and July, a space in Centennial Hall is reserved for you between Day 1 and Day 2 of your Orientation program.
-All students will be housed in single rooms.
-This overnight is a requirement of the Orientation program; if you need to request an exemption from the overnight requirement, please email [email protected]
+For students attending Orientation in June and July, a space in Comstock Hall is reserved for you between Day 1 and Day 2 of your Orientation program.
+All students will be housed with roommates.
+This overnight is a requirement of the Orientation program; if you need to request an exemption from the overnight requirement, please email [email protected].

 August Orientation Sessions